openeuropa/oe_whitelabel/modules/oe_whitelabel_helper/README.md

 This module offers some additional functionality that might come in useful when theming an OpenEuropa website.

-Here is an overview of the features it offers:

-### Corporate Logo Blocks

-Two blocks, one for EC one for EU displaying the European Commission and European Union logos linked.

 ### Twig helpers
 #### bcl_timeago filter
 Filters a timestamp in "time ago" format, result can be something like "8 hours ago".